On the solutions of universal differential equation by noncommutative Picard-Vessiot theory: Introduction

-and the sequence $\{F_k\}_{k\ge0}$ admits the limit, also called Chen series (see \cite{cartier1,Chen1954,Mathieu,hain} and their bibliographie) of the holomorphic $1$-forms $\{\omega_{i,j}\}_{1\le i<j\le n}$ and along a path $\varsigma\path z$ over $\calV$, modulo $\calJ_n$, is viewed as the fundamental solution of \eqref{NCDE}.
+and the sequence $\{F_k\}_{k\ge0}$ admits the limit, also called Chen series (see \cite{cartier1,Chen1954,Mathieu} and their bibliographie) of the holomorphic $1$-forms $\{\omega_{i,j}\}_{1\le i<j\le n}$ and along a path $\varsigma\path z$ over $\calV$, modulo $\calJ_n$, is viewed as the fundamental solution of \eqref{NCDE}.

-More generally, by a Ree's theorem (see \cite{cartier1,Ree,reutenauer} and their bibiographies) Chen series is grouplike, belonging to $e^{\ncs{\calL ie_{\calH(\calV)}}{\calT_n}}$, and can be put in the MRS\footnote{MRS is an abbreviation of G. M\'elan\c{c}on, C. Reutenauer and M.P.
-Sch\"utzenberger.} factorization form \cite{PVNC,hoangjacoboussous,CM} (see Proposition \ref{MRSBTT} and Corollary \ref{Chensolution} bellow).
-Moreover, since the rank of the module of solutions of \eqref{NCDE} is at most equals $1$ then, under the action of the Haussdorf group, \textit{i.e.} $e^{\ncs{\calL ie_{\C}}{\calT_n}}$ playing the r\^ole of the differential Galois group of \eqref{NCDE}, any grouplike solution of \eqref{NCDE} can be computed by multiplying on the right of the previous Chen series, modulo $\calJ_n$, by an element of Haussdorf group which contains the monodromy group of \eqref{NCDE} \cite{Linz,PVNC,FPSAC98,orlando,legsloops}.
+More generally, by a Ree's theorem Chen series is grouplike (see \cite{cartier1,reutenauer}), belonging to $e^{\ncs{\calL ie_{\calH(\calV)}}{\calT_n}}$, and can be put in the MRS\footnote{MRS is an abbreviation of G. M\'elan\c{c}on, C. Reutenauer and M.P.
+Sch\"utzenberger.} factorization form \cite{hoangjacoboussous,CM} (see Proposition \ref{MRSBTT} and Corollary \ref{Chensolution} below) and, since the rank of the module of solutions of \eqref{NCDE} is at most equals $1$ then, under the action of the Haussdorf group, \textit{i.e.} $e^{\ncs{\calL ie_{\C}}{\calT_n}}$ playing the r\^ole of the differential Galois group of \eqref{NCDE}, any grouplike solution of \eqref{NCDE} can be computed by multiplying on the right of the previous Chen series, modulo $\calJ_n$, by an element of Haussdorf group (containing the monodromy group of \eqref{NCDE}, see \cite{orlando,legsloops}).
+In practice, infinite solutions of \eqref{NCDE} can be computed using convergent iterations over $\ncs{\calH(\calV)}{\calT_n}$ and then $\ncs{\calH(\calV)}{\calT_n}/\calJ_n$.